 Lightning recall defenseman Evan Oberg from Norfolk

-Oberg, 6-foot, 191 pounds, is being recalled for the fifth time since being acquired by the Lightning with Mike Kostka from the Florida Panthers on December 2 in exchange for James Wright and Mike Vernace.
-Prior to being traded for, Oberg played in 12 games with the San Antonio Rampage of the American Hockey League this season, notching two assists with 14 penalty minutes.
-He has played in seven games with Norfolk this season, recording three assists.
-He has played in 132 career AHL games with the Admirals, Rampage, Rochester Americans and Manitoba Moose.
+Oberg, 6-foot, 191 pounds, was acquired by the Lightning with Mike Kostka from the Florida Panthers on December 2 in exchange for James Wright and Mike Vernace.
+He has played in 25 AHL games this season with Norfolk and the San Antonio Rampage, recording two goals and eight points with a plus-3 rating.
+Oberg has played in 13 games with the Admirals, notching two goals and six points.
+He has played in 138 career AHL games with the Admirals, Rampage, Rochester Americans and Manitoba Moose.
 Oberg has also skated in five career Calder Cup Playoff games, all with Manitoba during the 2009-10 season.